tModLoader/tModLoader/README.md

 Changelog:

--Mods that crash the game while loading are now auto-disabled
+- Mods that crash the game while loading are now auto-disabled

--Mods are now auto-enabled when they are built
+- Mods are now auto-enabled when they are built

--Added a button to the Mod Sources menu to open the Mod Sources folder
+- Added a button to the Mod Sources menu to open the Mod Sources folder

--In-game error messages now appear when the game would have crashed and when a build fails
+- In-game error messages now appear when the game would have crashed and when a build fails

--Item display names can now be separated from internal names in the SetDefault hook
+- Item display names can now be separated from internal names in the SetDefault hook

--Added a ton of hooks for ModItem and GlobalItem
+- Added a ton of hooks for ModItem and GlobalItem

---CanUseItem, UseStyle, UseItemFrame, UseItem, and ConsumeItem
+  - CanUseItem, UseStyle, UseItemFrame, UseItem, and ConsumeItem

---HoldStyle, HoldItem, and HoldItemFrame
+  - HoldStyle, HoldItem, and HoldItemFrame

---Shoot, ConsumeAmmo, UseItemHitbox, and MeleeEffects
+  - Shoot, ConsumeAmmo, UseItemHitbox, and MeleeEffects

---ModifyHitNPC, OnHitNPC, ModifyHitPvp, and OnHitPvp
+  - ModifyHitNPC, OnHitNPC, ModifyHitPvp, and OnHitPvp

---UpdateInventory, UpdateEquip, UpdateAccessory, IsArmorSet, and UpdateArmorSet
+  - UpdateInventory, UpdateEquip, UpdateAccessory, IsArmorSet, and UpdateArmorSet

---CanRightClick, RightClick, and Update
+  - CanRightClick, RightClick, and Update

---VerticalWingSpeeds and HorizontalWingSpeeds
+  - VerticalWingSpeeds and HorizontalWingSpeeds

---GetAnimation (ModItem only), GetAlpha, PreDrawInWorld, and PostDrawInWorld
+  - GetAnimation (ModItem only), GetAlpha, PreDrawInWorld, and PostDrawInWorld

--Added support for armors and accessories
+- Added support for armors and accessories

--Fixed decompile bug that caused minimaps to not save
+- Fixed decompile bug that caused minimaps to not save

--Updated to Terraria v1.3.0.6
+- Updated to Terraria v1.3.0.6